maytran/waffle/README.md

 # Welcome to Advanced Git and GitHub

 ## Requested class resources
+Please feel free to ask for new ones as well.

 ### How to Undo Anything
 - Video of class by Joshua Wehner: